Donor Recognition: When and How to Appreciate Your Supporters

 Although videos and phone calls generally create a more personal connection between your nonprofit and your donors, sometimes letters can provide a personal, yet professional touch when thanking your donor.
 Sometimes, letters are preferable or more achievable given the size of your nonprofit’s donor base.

-Although handwritten letters add a more personal touch to your donor appreciation, especially in today’s digital age, sometimes handwriting all of your letters simply isn’t feasible.
+Although handwritten letters add a more personal touch to your donor recognition, especially in today’s digital age, sometimes handwriting all of your letters simply isn’t feasible.
 In case you’re running against the clock, create a heartfelt email “thank you”.

 If you’re a small nonprofit, or just starting one, consider the handwritten “thank you” letters now that your donor base is likely small and you need to grow it.